hclivess/Bismuth/README.md

 Node -> Client: I'll need to verify your transaction signature before adding this to the blockchain (verifies, saves)

 Client goes to the next node and repeats

-todo: check balance before adding to database on every occasion